obonaventure/cnp3/book-2nd/principles/network.rst

 The computation of the forwarding tables of all the routers inside a network is a key element for the correct operation of the network.
 This computation can be carried out in different ways and it is possible to use both distributed and centralized algorithms.
 These algorithms provide different performance, may lead to different types of paths, but their composition must lead to valid path.

 In a network, a path can be defined as the list of all intermediate routers for a given source destination pair.
-For a given source/destination pair, the path can be derived by first consulting the forwarding table of the router attached the source to determine the next router on the path towards the chosen destination.
+For a given source/destination pair, the path can be derived by first consulting the forwarding table of the router attached to the source to determine the next router on the path towards the chosen destination.
 Then, the forwarding table of this router is queried for the same destination...
 The queries continue until the destination is reached.
 In a network that has valid forwarding tables, all the paths between all source/destination pairs contain a finite number of intermediate routers.
 However, if forwarding tables have not been correctly computed, two types of invalid path can occur.

 .. index:: black hole